 Lung Cancer Screening using Low-dose CT Scan

-The cost of the screening is $125 and is currently not covered by insurance.
+The cost of the screening is $150.
+Traditional Medicare covers the screening.
 Only individuals who meet the criteria should be screened using low-dose CT.
-To check eligibility for the screening, individuals can call The Medical Center at 270-745-1199 or 1-800-231-9621 or talk with their physician.
-Low-dose CT scans can be scheduled at The Medical Center in Bowling Green, Scottsville, or Franklin, or at Western Kentucky Diagnostic Imaging.
+To check eligibility for the screening, individuals can call The Medical Center at Franklin at 270-598-4899 or talk with their physician.
 A physician order is required for the screening.